Thanksgiving Side Dishes: Corn and Edamame Succotash

 Although there’s no surviving menu of the original Thanksgiving feast, it’s highly likely that succotash was served.
 It usually consists of sweet corn and beans — most often, lima beans.
 In fact, succotash was popular during the Great Depression since it was an inexpensive, protein-rich meal.

-A bonus of this dish is that it doesn’t tie up your oven on Thanksgiving Day — precious real estate with the turkey roasting and pie-baking going on.
+A bonus of this dish is that it doesn’t tie up your oven on Thanksgiving Day — precious real estate with all the turkey roasting and pie-baking going on.

 Victoria’s recipe is designed for a “small” Thanksgiving gathering.
 So if you’re having a crowd, I would double or triple the recipe.